toddcf/pielcanela2/README.md

    1. Also, remove the border that appears when you click on a button.
    2. Should INFANT MASSAGE's "Learn More" open a modal or a separate page?
 2. GROUPS:
-  1. Make this card its own flexbox so that OFFICE and PARTIES can go side-by-side on wide screens and stack vertically on small screens.
-  2. Make POLICIES link stand out even when not hovering.
+  1. Make POLICIES link stand out even when not hovering.
 3. Test flexbox at all screen sizes.
 4. Payments:
   1. Center each payment icon inside its column div.
 (Accomplishing this should make their spacing look right at all screen widths.)